Expressions¶

 be written using the shorthand notation forall x : N, y : M.

-, there are also the keywords sum
+In addition to forall and exists, there are also the keywords sum

-that are used exactly the same:
+and product that are used exactly the same:

 function fact(n : int) : int = product i : [1 .. n]. i;